Can You Snort Morphine?

 - A hole or perforation in the roof of the mouth

 - Perforated septum (a hole between the nostrils)

 - Collapsed nasal passages

-Some people end up getting plastic surgery to repair the physical damage caused by snorting morphine.
+Some people get plastic surgery to repair the physical damage caused by snorting morphine.

 The damage to the nose can affect other aspects of physical health too.
 The nose is responsible for filtering and cleaning the air a person breathes before it reaches the lungs.
-Tiny hairs inside of the nose called cilia have a major role in this task.
+Tiny hairs inside the nose, called cilia, have a major role in this task.
 People who snort morphine regularly can damage these hairs.
 This means that the air reaching the lungs can be compromised, a fact that could potentially decrease a person’s overall quality of health.